sermons/salvation/slides/slides.md

 [11](# "ref")
 This Jesus is the stone <br>
 that was rejected by you, the builders, <br>
-which has become the cornerstone. <br>
+which has become the cornerstone.

 [12](# "ref")
 And there is salvation in no one else,<br>
 for there is no other name under heaven<br>